NINEM4RE/nomusic/README.md

 ## Usage
 There are no compiled APK files yet, if you want to use the app, you have to compile it yourself.
 There is also no music playing functionality yet so I don't really know if you want to do that :)

+## Disclaimer
+This project is not an official Nothing® app.
+It is not approved by or associated with Nothing® or any of its subsidiaries in any way.